syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

 ## Binding data from MySQL Server using CustomAdaptor

-This section describes step by step process how to retrieve data from a MySQL server using `CustomAdaptor` and bind it to the Blazor DataGrid component.
+This section describes step by step process how to retrieve data from a MySQL Server using `CustomAdaptor` and bind it to the Blazor DataGrid component.

 **1.** To create a simple Blazor DataGrid component, the procedure is explained in the above-mentioned topic on [Connecting Blazor DataGrid to an API service](#connecting-blazor-datagrid-to-an-api-service)